Azure/azure-iot-sdk-c/iothub_client/samples/pnp/pnp_temperature_controller/readme.md

 * The `reboot` command, `serialNumber` property, and `workingSet` telemetry that the temperature controller implements on the root interface.

 * Two thermostat subcomponents, `thermostat1` and `thermostat2`.
 (To get a sense of this sample's greater complexity compared to the simpler one, [pnp_simple_thermostat](../pnp_simple_thermostat) *only* implemented a single thermostat with no subcomponents.
-The samplein this directory has two such thermostats in addition to everything else.)
+The sample in this directory has two such thermostats in addition to everything else.)

 * A `deviceInfo` component that reports properties about the device itself.